valentjn/ltex-ls/README.md

 The result of all commands handled by the client is `null`.

-The result of all commands handled by the server implement at least the following interface:
+The result of all commands handled by the server implements at least the following interface:

 ```typescript
 interface ServerCommandResult {